larrygrpolanco/rhetorical-move-step-analysis-study/STUDY_DESIGN_FINAL_v2.md

 **RQ1 (Performance):** How do zero-shot, few-shot (3-shot and 8-shot), and fine-tuned approaches perform on Biology research article move-step annotation?

-**RQ2 (Consistency - PRIMARY):** How does annotation consistency vary across prompting conditions over 30 repeated runs?
+**RQ2 (Consistency - PRIMARY):** How does annotation consistency vary across prompting conditions, and does higher accuracy correlate with higher consistency?

-**RQ3 (Few-shot Comparison):** Does increasing few-shot examples from 3 to 8 improve performance and/or consistency?

 ---